Cricket Green: Personality

 Cricket is portrayed as an optimistic and rambunctious child whose curiosity and desire for adventure brings him and his family on wild adventures.
 He is the main troublemaker of the Green family, prone to causing chaos and destruction, often causing unrest within the family.
 However, despite this, he doesn't always have malicious intent.
 He also loves to pull pranks, formerly with his ex-girlfriend Gabriella, and as revealed in "April Fool", it was their way of affection.
 Per "People Watching" and "Animation Abomination", he loves explosions.

 Despite his usual reckless personality, he can also be responsible when he needs to be, often taking accountability for his selfish actions and trying to make them right.
 For example, in "Wishing Well", Cricket makes a wishing well to cash in on people making wishes, and when Tilly dumps her life savings into it only to find out her wish wasn't coming true (to feel a rainbow), he makes it come true on his own.

 He is almost always barefoot, which is one of his personal convictions as seen in "No Service".
 Said episode, as well as "Cyberbullies", shows that he will often stand up for whatever he believes in.
 As revealed in "Rat Tail", he likes to express himself and is also perceptive to subliminal messaging.
 While not always the voice of reason, at certain times he knows he has to be, such as in "Gargoyle Gals" and "Broken Karted".

 He really cares about his older sister Tilly and, as revealed in "Green Trial", the two have a "sibling code" only to be invoked in the direst of situations.
 As revealed in "Cheap Snake", he doesn't like to make plans and would rather not think about them, though learns that it's better to have one later.
 In "Wild Side", it is revealed that Cricket gets an annual "wild urge" Bill refers to as "the itch" that isn't satiated unless he is taken camping in the woods.
 In "Chip's Revenge", it is revealed that Cricket, when enraged, can receive massive strength.
 Cricket also has rare moments of vulnerability, such as when he loses his beloved dog Phoenix in "Phoenix Rises".

 Reception

-In her review of Big City Greens, Emily Ashby of Common Sense Media states, "Cricket's zest for living life to its fullest yields adventures of the wackiest kinds, like inventing a device to send a chicken into space."
-Laughing Place describes Cricket as "a 10-year-old boy who's curious, energetic, and always optimistic.
-Whatever he sets out to do, he will figure out how to get it done."
-He is sometimes compared to Bart Simpson.
-According to Chris Houghton, he is often encouraged by fans to do Cricket's voice.
-An official TikTok account for the character is available, ran by Houghton, using a puppet of the character.
+Cricket has received a generally positive reception.
+According to Chris Houghton, he is often encouraged by fans to do Cricket's voice, and an official TikTok account for the character is available, ran by Houghton, using a puppet of the character.
+He has often been compared to Bart Simpson.

+Common Sense Media reviewer Emily Ashby describes Cricket as an energetic and quirky kid whose enthusiasm for life leads to silly, wildly improbable adventures.
+Similarly, Laughing Place describes Cricket as "a 10-year-old boy who's curious, energetic, and always optimistic."